smurfd/lotordb/README.md

 ./lotordb/src/server keys (in one terminal, keyvalue store server) ./lotordb/src/client keys (in one terminal, keyvalue store client)

-./lotordb/src/server table (in one terminal, table server) ./lotordb/src/client table (in one terminal, table client)
+./lotordb/src/server tables (in one terminal, table server) ./lotordb/src/client tables (in one terminal, table client)
 ```
 "[o.o]"